 Is there anything better than breakfast in bed?

-Today is my boyfriend’s birthday and I wanted to make something special.
+Today is Matt’s birthday and I wanted to make something special.
 (Really, I think maybe I just wanted an excuse to indulge.)
 Dry, creamy ricotta is seriously so good I can’t even.
 With some fancy plating and a dusting of powdered sugar, this breakfast looks like you spent a lot more time on it.

 The light ricotta, tart raspberries and fluffy challah bread make for a seriously airy and still-feel-cute-in-your-sexy-loungewear breakfast in bed.
 I served mine on a breakfast tray with some prosecco+oj and 2 lattes because I just couldn’t help myself.
 Like I said, I wanted to indulge.
 Oh, and a card because yeah the whole reason I’m doing this is for a birthday, right.